Meet

 Master of Wine | UK

-Sam also has her own wine consultancy, Mistress of Wine, is a wine consultant for one of the UK’s largest retailers, and is a Co-Chair at the International Wine Challenge.
+Sam also has her own wine consultancy, The Mistress of Wine, is a wine consultant for one of the UK’s largest retailers, and is a Co-Chair at the International Wine Challenge.
+Her debut book — The Wine Flavour Guide — is out now.

 I am a huge advocate of just drinking what you enjoy, whatever that is.
 I think there is no such thing as a wine guilty pleasure!